PgREST

 would list tables in the CII tenant.

-Table Manage API¶
+Table Manage API

-Table management is accomplished with the /v3/pgrest/manage/tables
+Table management is accomplished with the /v3/pgrest/manage/tables endpoint.
+Creating a table amounts to

 specifying the table name, the columns on the table, including the type of each column, and any additional validation